Table of Contents

 Key kinds of futures include:

-- Commodities: corn, wheat, soybeans, and livestock, as well as coffee, sugar, cocoa, orange juice as well as other agricultural products.
+: corn, wheat, soybeans, and livestock, as well as coffee, sugar, cocoa, orange juice as well as other agricultural products.

-- Energy: predominantly crude oil and natural gas.
+: predominantly crude oil and natural gas.
 Other energy futures include gasoline, heating oil and jet fuel.

-- Metals: gold, silver, platinum for precious metals; aluminum, copper, and steel for industrial metals.
+: gold, silver, platinum for precious metals; aluminum, copper, and steel for industrial metals.

-- Equities: these are mainly linked to stock market indexes, not individual stocks, where options predominate.
+: these are mainly linked to stock market indexes, not individual stocks, where options predominate.
 Futures for the Standard & Poor’s 500 Index are among the most popular.
 Other futures are based on the 30-stock Dow Jones Industrial Average and the Nasdaq 100 index.

-- Bonds and interest-rate instruments: these futures are mainly for government bonds, especially U.S. Treasury bonds, and eurodollars, which are interest-paying dollar deposits in banks outside the U.S.
+: these futures are mainly for government bonds, especially U.S. Treasury bonds, and eurodollars, which are interest-paying dollar deposits in banks outside the U.S.

-- Currencies: the most popular currency futures are for the dollar-euro exchange rate, dollar-yen, and euro-yen.
+: the most popular currency futures are for the dollar-euro exchange rate, dollar-yen, and euro-yen.
 Futures also are available on the dollar index, a trade-weighted measure of the dollar’s value against six major currencies.
 Bitcoin now has futures trading as well.

 Futures offer investors a number of potential benefits:

-- Ability to hedge.
 Companies can hedge the price of their raw materials by buying futures, while commodity producers can sell futures to hedge against the risk of falling spot prices.
 Each gets peace of mind by locking in a price.

-- Leverage.
 Leverage is employed through margin accounts that require pledging only a fraction of the futures contract’s value, offering the potential for outsized gains if a trader bets correctly on the asset’s price direction.
 The good-faith money pledge is called margin.

-- Ability to speculate.
 Investors can speculate on price trends in the underlying assets, without having to buy the assets upfront.
 For example, for only a $5,000 margin payment, an investor in February might purchase a $200,000 futures contract for the S&P 500 Index, pegged at an index value of 4,000 and expiring in June, at a time when the index is at, say, 3,900.
 The investor is betting the S&P 500 will be above 4,000 by June when the contract expires, profiting from cash settlement of the amount above 4,000.

 There are, however, some significant drawbacks to futures:

-- Risk.
 Leverage means risk.
 While this can magnify trading gains if the price bet goes the speculator’s way, it can magnify losses if the price goes the other way.
 The hedger also faces an opportunity risk: the possibility of either paying too much only to see the asset’s spot price subsequently decline, or selling too cheaply only to see spot prices rise.

-- Fluctuations in margin.
 Futures are revalued daily to see if an investor’s margin pledge is still adequate; if not, the futures exchange will demand more money from the trader to replenish the margin account.

 Futures can be useful in hedging the risk of price volatility in the underlying assets, such as oil, gold, and stock market indexes.
 They are also a way for investors to take that risk by speculating on the direction of asset prices.
 But they are primarily for investment professionals, not small investors, because of the size of futures contracts, the amount of margin money required to access futures trading, and the use of leverage that can result in big losses as well as big gains.